 - 1/2 tsp salt

-- 1/2 cup unsweetened almond milk (more if your batter is too thick)
+- 1/2 cup unsweetened almond milk or hemp milk (more if your batter is too thick)

 - 2 tbsp hot water

 - 2 tsp instant espresso powder or instant coffee

 Preheat oven to 350F and line a muffin tin with parchment or silicone liners

 In a large bowl, whisk together the melted butter, cocoa powder, and espresso powder.